I love having a homemade all-purpose cleaner readily available, but sometimes you need something with more oomph, you know what I mean?

 I made carrot cake this past weekend and got shredded carrot all over the counters in the process.
 I knew that when it came time to clean up my mess, I didn’t have anything in my cleaning arsenol that would be strong enough to get rid of the orange tint.

-I knew Soft Scrub would work, but I didn’t want to use it again.
+I knew my old trusty scrub would work, but I didn’t want to use it again.
 The last time I used it in California I accidentally got some on my skin and it burned!
 It also has an incredibly strong smell and I didn’t like how it made the whole kitchen smell sterile, instead of just smelling clean.

 Then I remembered that Marilee from Bend Soap Company shared her homemade Bend Soap Milk Scrub recipe with me.
-She said it was like a homemade soft scrub, but that it was so much gentler on their skin (since it’s made from their own in-house goat milk soap).
+She said it was just like the store-bought stuff, but that it was so much gentler on their skin (since it’s made from their own in-house goat milk soap).